neikeq/KicksEmu/README.md

 Run `run.sh` for unix or `run.bat` for windows.

-The first argument may point to an alternative configuration file.
-Otherwise, the default one will be used.
+The first argument is optional and must be the name of an alternative configuration file.
+If there is no argument, the default configuration file will be used.

-The execution directory may contain the following subfolders:
+The execution directory must contain the following subdirectories:
 - data
   - Where the default configuration file (`config.properies`) is stored.
   - If this file cannot be found, the application will initialize its configuration with the default variables.
   - The application can initialize with a different config file if the first argument of the application represents a valid path.
-- lang
+- data/lang
   - This folder contains the translation files.
   - The name must follow this format: `lang_<acronym>.properties`, where which acronym to be loaded is decided by value of `lang` in the configuration file.
+- data/table
+  - Contains the table files required for special operations.
 - logs
   - This is the directory where the application will write all the logs.
   - The application will create it automatically if logging is enabled.